Valandur/Web-API/docs/API.md

 ## Servlets
 Servlets are a collection of routes.
 This allows you to easily group all data that belongs together.

-At runtime the Web-API will create an instance of your servlet and use it to server the routes that you specified.
+At runtime the Web-API will create an instance of your servlet and use it to serve the routes that you specified.

 > Note that your servlet is re-initialized (a new class instance is created) when the Web-API